 Have a question about a matter not covered here?
 Send us an email at email@example.com

-Beer and wine are served in the beer garden atop the South goal.
-Fans must be 21+ to enter the beer garden with a valid photo ID.
-Alcohol service ends at the 70th minute of games.
-The Spirit, as well as our vending/concession partners, reserve the right to refuse sale of beverages to anyone who appears intoxicated or is without valid ID.
-Due to new regulations, fans may now exit the beer garden with their alcoholic beverages and enjoy them around the stadium.
-There is a two drink limit per purchase.
+Beer and wine are available to fans 21+ from the time gates open until the 70th minute.
+All fans must have ID checked to receive a special wrist band prior to arriving at the point of sale.
+The Spirit, as well as our vending/concession partners, reserve the right to refuse the sale of beverages to anyone who appears intoxicated or is without valid ID.
+There is a two-drink limit per purchase.

-Washington Spirit players are available to sign autographs on the field level after every regular season home game.
-Visiting team players will be available at the visiting team’s discretion.
-Guests are reminded that they must wait until the final whistle blows to make their way down to the first few rows of sections 101-110 to have an opportunity to receive autographs.
-Do not wait at the railings before the game ends and do not lean on the railings at all.
+Washington Spirit players are available to sign autographs from the field level after every regular season home game approximately 20 minutes after the final whistle (once they finish their cooldown stretching and hydration).
+Visiting team players will only be available at their own discretion.
+Guests are reminded that they must wait until the final whistle blows to make their way toward the lower railing of our seated areas to seek autographs.
 Guests should be respectful of both the players and the other patrons at all times.
 Autographs are NOT guaranteed.

 All items that are allowed into the stadium will be inspected.
 Purses, diaper bags, backpacks, and camera bags will be permitted into the stadium, but items must fit into a 16” x 16” x 8” box.
 Bags on wheels are prohibited.